-Bring Hope Foundation’s STEM project addresses one of the global challenges we face: How can displaced and refugee children get access to online STEM-focused schools (resulting in more under-represented students entering STEM fields)?
+Bring Hope Foundation’s STEM project addresses one of the most complex global challenges we face: how can displaced and refugee children gain access to high quality and current education to build their skills and capabilities?

-Through Bring Hope STEM Consortium, governments, universities, school districts, companies, and volunteers partner to bring online education to millions of kids.
-Program outcomes include a data center with STEM content and capabilities, an accredited ‘online’ elementary and middle school curriculum, and industry backed-up professional development track that yield to STEM jobs & opportunities for under-represented students globally.
+Through Bring Hope’s STEM consortium, governments, universities, school districts, companies and volunteers partner to bring online education to millions of kids.
+Our programme outcomes include a data center with STEM content and capabilities, an accredited ‘online’ elementary and middle school curriculum, and an industry-backed professional development track that yield STEM jobs and opportunities for under-represented students globally.

 STEM education creates critical thinkers and enables the next generation of innovators who fuel the growth of communities, cities, and countries.

 ‘In the 21st century, scientific and technological innovations have become increasingly important as we face the benefits and challenges of both globalisation and a knowledge-based economy.
 To succeed in this new information-based and highly technological society, students need to develop their capabilities in STEM subjects to levels much beyond what was considered acceptable in the past.’
 (National Science Foundation, USA)'

 Bring Hope’s mission is to be a strong advocate in increasing the number of students who pursue degrees and careers in STEM through our STEM education programmes.

 Introduce new sustainable and long-term projects

 Leverage the network of STEM programmes to strengthen Bring Hope’s STEM projects

 Broaden the participation of women and minorities in STEM fields